Gilmar Napa

-Gilmar Eduardo Napa Caicedo (born 5 January 2003) is an Ecuadorian footballer who plays as a goalkeeper for Ecuadorian Serie A club Emelec and the Ecuador national under-20 football team.
+Gilmar Eduardo Napa Caicedo (born 5 January 2003) is an Ecuadorian footballer who plays as a goalkeeper for Ecuadorian Serie A club Guayaquil City F.C. and the Ecuador national under-20 football team.

 Early life

 Napa is from Machala in the El Oro Province of Ecuador.
 Napa joined the football academy at Orense S.C. in 2015.

 Club career

 Orense

 Napa made his Ecuadorian Serie A league debut for Orense on 21 November 2021 against L.D.U.
 Quito.
 He also played in September and October 2022, first at Universidad Católica and then against Delfin after first-choice goalkeeper Rolando Silva was sent off and suspended.

 Emelec

 Napa joined Emelec ahead of the 2023 season, signing a four-year contract with the club.
 He was signed to challenge Pedro Ortiz for the starting goalkeeper position.

 International career

 U17 Ecuador

 He was part of the squad at the 2019 South American U-17 Championship in Peru, before being part of the squad at the subsequent 2019 FIFA U-17 World Cup in Brazil.